mike-plummer/DistributedGrails/README.md

 # DistributedGrails
 Example of clustering Grails using Docker Compose and sharing data within the cluster using Hazelcast.

-Fair warning: This was built with Alpha software which is subject to change.
+Fair warning: This was built with Beta software which is subject to change.
 Any deviation from the versions and setup described herein will likely break something.

 ## Installation
 This application makes use of Docker and Docker Compose to execute the Grails app on a dynamically-scalable set of 'virtual machines'.
 If you really don't want to install this software you don't have to - the Grails app can be run independently and all the features will work the same except that it will all be isolated to a single instance and all URL's referenced in this README won't have the 'DistributedGrails' context path.